-Splitting the problem into two phases: A first phase using approximate models for finding settings for the discrete decisions and then using the results of the first phase to compute highly precise solutions using an NLP.
+- Splitting the problem into two phases: A first phase using approximate models for finding settings for the discrete decisions and then using the results of the first phase to compute highly precise solutions using an NLP. - Combination of four quite distinct approaches to solve phase one: While all the approaches in their way are quite successful, none of them for itself is able to come near the combined performance.